empiricaly/docsv2/guides/tutorial-your-first-experiment/part-2-adding-chats.md

 # Part 4: Adding Chats

+{% hint style="danger" %}
+We are currently updating documentation for Empirica v2.
+The information on this page is outdated.
+{% endhint %}

 ## Installing the Empirica Chat

 First, you should stop running your experiment (e.g., press **cntrl+c** in the command line) to [install the package for the Empirica chat](https://www.npmjs.com/package/@empirica/chat).